-SWE-Bench Mobile takes the agent-coding evaluation paradigm out of open-source GitHub repos and into a real, shipping mobile product.
-Fifty engineering tasks lifted from Xiaohongshu's production iOS app — each paired with the original PRD, Figma design, and a hand-authored test suite — force agents to read multi-modal specs and edit a large mixed Swift/Objective-C codebase the way a real iOS engineer would.
-Even the strongest commercial agent–model combos solve only 12%.
-And which agent you pick matters as much as which model you pick — the same model can vary up to 6× in pass rate depending on its scaffold.
+SWE-Bench Mobile moves agent-coding evaluation out of open-source GitHub repos and into a real, shipping mobile product.
+Fifty engineering tasks from Xiaohongshu's production iOS app — each with its original PRD, Figma design, and a hand-written test suite — ask agents to read multi-modal specs and work inside a roughly 500K-line mixed Swift/Objective-C codebase the way a real iOS engineer does.

-Prior agent-coding benchmarks under-test real-world engineering in four ways at once.
-Open-source repos leak into pretraining; tasks are bug fixes rather than new features; specs are GitHub issues rather than design documents; and the tests already exist.
-SWE-Bench Mobile flips all four.
-The codebase is a real production iOS app, the tasks are feature additions backed by PRDs and Figma designs, and the evaluation harness is hosted-only — so test sets never leak into training data.
+Prior agent-coding benchmarks miss real-world engineering in four ways at once.
+Open-source repos may leak into pretraining; tasks are bug fixes rather than new features; specs are GitHub issues rather than design documents; and the tests usually already exist.
+SWE-Bench Mobile reverses all four.
+The codebase is a real production iOS app, the tasks are feature additions backed by PRDs and Figma designs, and the evaluation harness is hosted-only — keeping test sets out of training data by design.

 What's in the benchmark